jsdelivrbot/LALT/README.md

 #### assets.js

-this is where you load your libraries so that tests in tests.js can run and determine weather or not to load resources conditionally [more info](https://github.com/Paul-Browne/LALT/blob/master/js/assets.js)
+this is where you load your libraries so that tests in tests.js can run and determine weather or not to load resources conditionally.

 ```javascript
 $LAB